inex/ixp-manager-docs-md/docs/dev/frontend-crud.md

 1. the list view includes a JavaScript template `resources/views/frontend/js/list` which activates the DataTables, sets up sorting, etc. You can override this (and include the original if appropriate) if you want to add additional JS functionality.
 2. if the `resources/views/xxx/list-preamble` template exists, it is included just before the table.
 3. if the `resources/views/xxx/list-postamble` template exists, it is included just after the table.
+4. if the `resources/views/xxx/list-head-override` template exists, it will replace the `<thead>` element of the list table ([example](https://github.com/inex/IXP-Manager/blob/master/resources/views/mac-address/list-head-override.foil.php)).
+5. if the `resources/views/xxx/list-head-override` template exists, it will replace the `<tr>` elements of the list table ([example](https://github.com/inex/IXP-Manager/blob/master/resources/views/mac-address/list-row-override.foil.php)).

 The following hooks are available: